alinnman/celestial-navigation/README.md

 ## 1. Making sights

-You create a sight with code like this
+You create a sight with code like this.
+(You can also see a complete example in the python module [starfixdata.py](starfixdata.py) and also [a corresponding excel file](chicago.ods) )

     c = Sight (date                 = "2024-05-06", \
                   object_name          = "Vega", \